How to Start a Bounce House Rental Business

 Step 5: Register for Business Licenses and Permits

-There are no specific licenses for bounce houses, however, there are general local, state, and federal business registrations that may be needed such as a sales tax permit, Employer Identification Number, and Occupancy Permit, among others.
+A few general business registrations that may be needed for a bounce house rental business include a business license, sales tax permit, Employer Identification Number, and Occupancy Permit, among others.

 Step 6: Find Financing